pivot-access-ltd/bma-offline-docs/src/commissioning-scripts-reference.md

 This document provides technical details about commissioning scripts.
-For the corresponding details about test scripts, see [Hardware testing scripts reference](/t/-/4861).
+For the corresponding details about test scripts, see [Hardware test scripts reference](/t/hardware-test-scripts-reference/nnnn).

 <a href="#heading--metadata-field-reference"><h2 id="heading--metadata-field-reference">Metadata field reference</h2></a>